By Paul Smirl

 Philip Polito opened his first pizza restaurant in Brooklyn, N.Y., shortly after World War I, using his Sicilian roots as the basis for the famous "New York Tomato Pie."
 Popular specialty pies today include "Spinach Feta," "Steak Ranchero" and "Chicken Parmigiana."

 Generations later and a few states over, the Politos are still making unparalleled Italian treats and crafting their family recipe pies.
-Since opening its first Wisconsin location in Stevens Point in 2007, Polito's has seen ambitious growth to seven more cities across the state.
+Since opening its first Wisconsin location in Stevens Point in 2007, Polito's has seen ambitious growth to six more cities across the state.

 How about a slice served up Wisconsin-style?
 Check out these five pizza farms across the state!